 This 47.70-acre site in the M-X-T Zone is located on the north side of Pennsylvania Avenue (MD 4), west of Melwood Road, north of Moores Way, and north of the remainder of the overall Westphalia development.
-A review of the approved Natural Resources Inventory, NRI/094/06 indicates that streams, 100-year floodplain, wetlands, severe slopes, and areas of steep slopes with highly erodible soils are found to occur on the property.
-There are eleven specimen trees located on-site.
-This site is located in close proximity to Andrews Air Force Base, a source of aviation-generated noise.
+A review of the approved Natural Resources Inventory, NRI/094/06, indicates that streams, 100-year floodplain, wetlands, severe slopes, and areas of steep slopes with highly erodible soils are found to occur on the property.
+There are 11 specimen trees located on-site.
+This site is located in close proximity to the Joint Base Andrews Naval Air Facility, a source of aviation-generated noise.
 According to the Prince George's County Soil Survey, the soils found on-site are in the Adelphia, Bibb, Collington, Marr, Matapeake, Sassafras, Shrewsbury, Westphalia, and Woodstown series.
 According to available information, Marlboro clay does not occur on this property, but occurs just north of the site.
-According to information obtained from the Maryland Department of Natural Resources Natural Heritage Program, there are no rare, threatened, or endangered species found to occur on or adjacent to this property.
+According to information obtained from the Maryland Department of Natural Resources, Natural Heritage Program, there are no rare, threatened, or endangered species found to occur on or adjacent to this property.
 Habitat for forest interior dwelling species does exist on-site.
-Melwood Road is a designated historic road, located to the east and north of the subject site.
-This site is located in the Western Branch watershed of the Patuxent River basin and in the Developing Tier as reflected in the General Plan.
+Melwood Road is a designated historic road located to the east and north of the subject site.
+This site is located in the Western Branch watershed of the Patuxent River basin and in the Developing Tier as reflected in the 2002 Prince George's County Approved General Plan.